inmyth/mmm-java/README.md

 - [x] automated balance check
 - [] get reference market price
 - [x] error may arrive in stream not response.
 Handle this.
+- [x] log files should be named per account

 ## NOTES
 RESPONSE